Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 Learn how EQs and compressors interact and create excitement

-Should I EQ Before I Compress?
+Should You EQ Before Compression?
 Or Vice Versa?

-Yes.
-And No. Actually there isn’t a right or wrong way to approach this and it’s really down to personal preference and your own workflow.
-But you will still get different results depending on where you place EQ and compression in your signal chain.
+There isn’t a right or wrong way to approach this and it’s really down to personal preference and your desired results.
+Both will achieve different results depending on where you place EQ and compression in your signal chain.